Graduate Degree Program: Master of Music

 Graduate Assistantships (Instructional and Teaching) are available in various areas.
 For more information and application, go to the School of Music Graduate Music Teaching and Instructional Assistantships webpage.
 Assistantships may be combined with any other music scholarships, performance grants, or general university financial aid.

-Contact the Coordinator of Graduate Studies in Music for additional information.
+Contact the Associate Director for Graduate Studies for additional information.

 School of Music